Volunteer Handbook

 Understanding the Gallery Spaces

-Members’ Gallery: This is our most democratic space.
+• Members’ Gallery: This is our most democratic, public-facing space.
 Any member can sign up to show work here on a first-come, first-served basis.
-It is unjuried, meaning we don't "gatekeep" what art is—we let the members decide.
+It is unjuried and presents over 10 community driven exhibitions a year.

 Volunteer Roles & Opportunities